ingambe/SudokuApp/README.md

 -----------------

-This application generate Sudoku grids and can solve a Sudoku grid using constraint programming.
+This Android application generate Sudoku grids and can solve a Sudoku grid using constraint programming.

 ## Grid Generation